 The happening area of Gangtok MG Marg PC – Srikanth A R

 In the capital city Gangtok, you find youngsters in denim and super stylish jackets.
 Sikkimese women have an amazing sense of contemporary fashion style.
-Whether evening or morning, a local momo seller or a homestay owner is always neatly groomed with light make up and presentable even during regular days.
-Older generation women wear Traditional Tibetial dress called Chuba.
-Older men usually wear a blazer on their formal pants
+Whether evening or morning, a local momo seller or a homestay owner is always neatly groomed with light make-up and presentable even during regular days.
+Older generation women wear Traditional Tibetan dress called Chuba.
+Older men usually wear a blazer on their formal pants.

 What to pack for Sikkim Trip

-Carrying conservative clothes is not a choice but mandatory here – Because Sikkim is cold most of the time.
+Carrying conservative clothes is not a choice but is mandatory here – Because Sikkim is cold most of the time.
 If you are going hiking in Summer, any type of hiking wear is fine.
-But wear a full armed shirt and pants when you enter Buddhist monasteries.
+But wear a full-armed shirt and pants when you enter Buddhist monasteries.

-If you are travelling from December to February even after saying don’t go during that time, carry all possible heavy winter wear, including hand gloves, jackets, and thermal wear.
+If you travel during December -February, even after saying don’t go during that time, carry all possible heavy winter wear, including hand gloves, jackets, and thermal wear.

 General Sikkim Packing list

 It is sunny at the foothill.
 But you can see it is raining in the mountains!